The Art of Campaign Storytelling

 We have created a roadmap of six guidelines that will help tell your story – the right story – in a powerful way.
 This comes from years of working with individuals and organizations on crowdfunding campaigns and noting what factors lead to success.

-At the end, you’ll have a donor.
+In the end, you’ll have a supporter.

 I’ll use two examples to help explain these points: